I envision a world of empowered people who understand that they have agency and know how to engage in creating their own success.

-Beth Campbell Duke has worked in the biotech and education industries in the past and now brings her skills and experience to HR Consulting.
-She specializes in the hiring process and in the creation of effective policies and procedures.
+Beth Campbell Duke has worked in the biotech and education industries in the past and now brings her skills and experience to Consulting.
+She specializes in the creating policies, procedures and programs that help empower and engage clients and their stakeholders.

-Teaching/Program Redesign and Delivery On the surface, it might seem odd to transition from biotech into teaching high school, but many of the skills are similar!
-While Beth was teaching in a formal setting, she was also involved with colleagues in the design and delivery of 2 programs for modified and at-risk students, a curriculum delivery action research project as well as collaborating on writing Advanced Chemistry curriculum.
+Teaching/Program Redesign and Delivery While Beth was teaching in a formal setting, she was involved with colleagues in the design and delivery of 2 programs for modified and at-risk students, a curriculum delivery action research project as well as collaborating on writing Advanced Chemistry curriculum.
+And Science Fair!